annotation/text-fabric/docs/applib/displaysettings.md

     **interface option**
     indicates whether pretty displays should show the features mentioned in the last query and their values.
-showChunks: boolean, optional `False`
+showHidden: boolean, optional `False`
     **interface option**
-    The corpus data may contain nodes that represent discontinuous pieces of text.
+    The corpus data may contain nodes of types that are marked as hidden by the TF app configuration.
+When `showHidden` is `True`, these nodes will be shown.
-    Some corpora also offer node types that represent all continuous chunks of those nodes.
-    By default, the advanced API, will
-    show those chunks with the original nodes wrapped around them, with dotted borders indicating the discontinuities..
-    When pretty-displaying such structures, the display of the chunks themselves can be reduced, because they tend to make displays unwieldy.
 showGraphics: boolean, optional `True`
     **interface option**
     indicates whether plain and pretty displays should include associated